 The illegal trade in wildlife should be defined as organized crime, and the traders dealt with as criminals.
 Endangered species are being poached and smuggled on an unprecedented scale to meet consumer demand primarily for meat, health and wellness products, and novelty items.
 Much of this market is centralized in Asia, but consumer demand worldwide fuels the trade.

-We are working in coalition with the Endpandemics Alliance and the DC pandemic working group to develop solutions to rebuild nature, end the commercial trade in wildlife, confront industrialized animal agriculture, and empower marginalized communities at the local, national, regional and international level.
+We are working in coalition with the Endpandemics Alliance and the US Wildlife and Health Alliance to develop solutions to rebuild nature, end the commercial trade in wildlife, confront industrialized animal agriculture, and empower marginalized communities at the local, national, regional and international level.

 For more information: